 2. Site Plan and Floor Plan.
 Get a disk with CAD drawings if possible.
 This will assist you in future space planning needs.

 3. Engineering Reports and/or Environmental Reports.
 These are always an excellent source of information and history about the building.

 4. Operating Expense History.
-Acquire the history for at least the last three years to determine the net operating income for the property.
+Acquire the history for at least the last three years to determine the net operating income for the industrial property.
 Obviously the more accurate the data, the more comfortable you will be with the cash flow estimates.

 5. Budget.
 What is the Pro-forma budget for the current year?
 Is the current owner planning on positive cash flow?

 6. Capital Improvement History.
 Has the building been maintained?
 Are there any improvements taking place currently, or that are required in the near future?

 7. All Deeds and Title Policies.
 Assure yourself that it is a marketable title with no adverse restrictions.

 8. All Agreements.
 This includes recorded and unrecorded agreements granting any rights in any property by license, easement, or otherwise to any person or entity other than the current owner.

 9. Certificate of Occupancy.
 Is there one, and if not, is it required?

 10. Building Permits.
 Attain copies of permits for additions, major alterations, or improvements issued since the issuance of the certificate of occupancy.